Can You Claim ITC on Free Gifts?

 • Can you claim ITC on free gifts

 Section 17(5)(h) of the GST Act prohibits ITC claims on free gifts.
-But CIBC provision rules gifts under Rs.50,000 within ITC.
+Moreover, CIBC provides gifts for under Rs.50,000 within ITC.

 • What are free gifts?

-Transfer Property Act, of 1882, defines free Gifts are certain existing movable or immovable property made voluntarily and without consideration, by one person, who is called the donor, to another person, who is called the donee, and accepted by or on behalf of the donee.
+The Transfer of Property Act of 1882 defines free gifts as certain existing movable or immovable property given voluntarily and without consideration by one person, called the donor, to another person, called the donee, and accepted by or on behalf of the donee.

 • What are promotional gifts?